danielfdickinson/image-handling-mod-hugo-dfd/README.md

     "thumbnailWidth" "90px"
     "thumbnailHeight" ""
     "alt" "Screenreader text"
-    "title" "Title (screenreaders and often tooltips)"
+    "altRendered" "alt text is HTML, not Markdown or plain (default false)" "title" "Title (screenreaders and often tooltips)"
     "image" "Image source (usually relative to page bundle or assets) or srcset (from another partial, below)" "page" .Page (Hugo page context; it is unlikely  that you will want this to be other than .Page)